Parallel-NetCDF/PnetCDF/sneak_peek.md

 * New Limitations
   + For creating new files, the NetCDF-4 driver in PnetCDF supports only the classic model I/O operations.
-Advanced NetCDF-4 features, such as chunking, compression, etc. are not supported.
-This is due to the unavailability of the APIs for those operations.
+Advanced NetCDF-4 features, such as chunking, compression, etc. are not supported in PnetCDF.
+This is due to the unavailability of PnetCDF APIs for those operations.
   + The burst buffering driver does not support NetCDF-4 file formats.
   + Due to a bug in HDF5 1.10.2 that fails zero-length write requests to record variables in the collective mode, PnetCDF is not able to support such requests when NetCDF-4 feature is enabled.
 New HDF5 releases are expected to contain the fix.
-See discussion in https://github.com/NCAR/ParallelIO/pull/1304 The bug fix will appear in HDF5 1.10.4 release.
+See discussion in https://github.com/NCAR/ParallelIO/pull/1304 The bug fix has appeared in HDF5 1.10.4 release.

 * Update configure options
   + Enable NetCDF-4 support.